 CFM and MPH are also determined by the fan-like component inside the blower called the impeller.

 It’s the part that creates the airflow.
 A leaf blower’s CFM is impacted by these features of an impeller’s blades:

-When an impeller has a higher rotation angle, it can produce a higher volume of air.
+An impeller with a higher rotation angle can produce a higher air volume.

 But, this also means it’s harder to maintain speed.

 What is a Good MPH & CFM for a Leaf Blower?

 When reading the numbers to determine if a leaf blower has a good MPH or CFM, you have to consider what type of leaf blower you have, as the numbers can vary.